kukulaka/air-quality/README.md

 ## Done
 - [x] Chakra UI install and basic theme
 - [x] Basic tests for checking Home and App component render ok
-- [x] request function using Axios
+- [x] Request function using Axios using base URL
-- [x] component for cities input box
+- [x] Autocomplete component for cities input box
+- [x] function to get all cities
+- [x] grid layout for city child component

 ### To Do
 - [ ] confirm hex values of linear gradient so it can be a bit nicer and match the wireframe pdf